elindalenback/Project1-band/README.md

 ### The Band Members
 The second section contains pictures of the band members with short accompanying text.

-When hoovering over the pictures on a laptop they scale up slightly.
+When hovering over the pictures on a laptop they scale up slightly.
 This feature is added to keep the user engaged on the site.

 ![Band members and introductions](docs/readme_images/band-members.png)